SIGNUP FOR UPDATES

 ABOUT THE FILM

-Through the riveting stories of five American communities, Right to Harm exposes the devastating public health impact that factory farming has on many of our country’s most disadvantaged citizens.
+Through the riveting stories of five rural communities, RIGHT TO HARM exposes the devastating public health impact factory farming has on many disadvantaged citizens throughout the United States.
+Filmed across the country, the documentary chronicles the failures of state agencies to regulate industrial animal agriculture.
 Known formally as Concentrated Animal Feeding Operations – or CAFOs – these facilities produce millions of gallons of untreated waste that destroys the quality of life for nearby neighbors.
-Fed up with the lack of regulation, these citizens turned activists band together from across the country to demand justice.
+Fed up with the lack of regulation, these disenfranchised citizens band together to demand justice from their legislators.

 Director / Cinematographer